veeso/chess-engine-harmon/README.md

 ## License 📃

-harmon-chess-engine is licensed under the MIT license.
+harmon is licensed under the MIT license.

 You can read the entire license [HERE](LICENSE)